Growyourbrand.net Reference notes on brand consequence May 2026

 The standards widened over time.
 Whole Foods says it bans 300+ ingredients from all food it sells, and its main standards page says the banned list reaches 550+ ingredients across food, beverages, supplements, body care, and household cleaning.

-Those numbers matter because they turn the brand promise into an auditable surface.
+Those numbers matter because they turn the brand promise into an checkable surface.
 A shopper may not read every policy, but the store can keep repeating the same proof through shelf tags, department claims, supplier standards, and ingredient lists.

-The Archive Reading
+The Signal Reading

 For operators, the rule is practical.
 If the brand depends on quality, make the standard visible in the buying moment.
 A rule hidden in a PDF cannot do the same work as a rule the customer keeps meeting in the aisle.